w3c/wai-curricula/content/content-author/data-tables.md

 Courses based on this module should:

-* demonstrate how people with disabilities rely on the visual and non-visual identification of header and data cells to understand, navigate, and process data tables
+* demonstrate how people with disabilities rely on the visual and non-visual relations between the table cells to understand, navigate, and process information contained in data tables
 * explain accessibility requirements related to data tables

 ## Learning Outcomes for Module